zicht/framework-extra-bundle/doc/json-schema-type.md

 {"result": ["Hello everyone", "Hello Boudewijn", "Nice world you have there"]}
 ```

-However, when you want to show label that is different than the stored value:
+However, when you want to show label that is different from the stored value:
 ```json
 [
     {"label": "hello everyone", "value": "123"},